 Look for bream in or very near cover such as weed beds, brush piles and under and around docks with heavy brush.
 Bream easily can be caught in the spring and summer when the fish spawn.
 Search for the saucer-shaped depressions in shallow water during this time.

-Similar to previous years, expect abundant fish with a larger average size than last year.
+Similar to previous years, expect abundant fish with a smaller average size than last year.
 Lots of stock-sized fish (5-8") have been added to the population this past year due to highly successful reproduction.
-Sampling this past fall indicated a higher proportion of quality (8-10") and preferred (10-12") fish in the population.
+Sampling this past fall indicated a similar proportion of preferred (10-12") and memorable (12-15") fish in the population as in years past.
 Also, expect a fair number of 2+ pound fish this spring.

 Both natural and artificial baits are effective.
 Small minnows hooked through the back or lips using long-shanked small hooks are good live bait.
 Trolling with crappie jigs, Triple Ripples or Hal-flys, pitching jigs under docks, and casting small crankbaits are all effective.